vikejs/vike/readme.md

 <br/><br/>

-## Boilerplate
+## Boilerplates

-If you start from scratch, then simply use the `vite-plugin-ssr` boilerplate:
+If you start from scratch, then simply use the `vite-plugin-ssr` boilerplates:

 With NPM: